Wem is what "our friends across the water" would define as "Quaint".

 Relax and enjoy Shropshire's countryside within easy traveling distance of the Welsh Marches, the Potteries, Ironbridge Gorge Telford.
 The lakes of Ellesmere and of course the county town of Shrewsbury.

 Situated in the pretty village of Clive which nestles into Grinshill hill, a nature reserve, is Redmarley, a spacious family house.
-With a local shop and village pub to hand, it is just the right place for an excellent holiday.
+As it has a local village shop, village club and pubs in surrounding villages it is just right for an excellent holiday or visiting friends and family within the area.